 - Low roughness

-Enhanced performance with our DOEs
+Enhanced performance with diffractive optics

 With NILT, you can expect improved diffraction efficiency and better stray light suppression, among other key benefits.
-Contact us to get an overall understand of how it will affect your optical applications and product performance by working with NIL Technology.
+Contact us to get an overall understanding of how it will affect your optical applications and product performance by working with NIL Technology.